FaxFox11/my-app/README.md

 # Showcase from TruTec.
 Visit https://tru-tec.de for more info
+Or contact at info@tru-tec.de